forikal-uk/xml-authoring-library/README.md

 {
     execute(InputInterface $input, OutputInterface $output)
     {
         $googleClient = new GoogleAPIClient(); // You can pass a \Google_Client mock to the constructor.
-It will be use in the services.
+It will be used in the Google services.

         if (!$googleClient->authenticateFromCommand(
             $input,